imranhossainemi/metrics_webapp_project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [The Space Travelers' Hub] <a name="about-project"></a>
+# 📖 [Metrics webapp] <a name="about-project"></a>

-**[The Space Travelers' Hub]** is a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
-The Space Travelers' Hub consists of Rockets, Missions, and the My Profile section.
+**[Metrics webapp]** is a web application base on Air Pollution API of open weather(https://openweathermap.org/).
+Provides current, forecast and historical air pollution data for any coordinates on the globe.

+Besides basic Air Quality Index, the API returns data about polluting gases, such as Carbon monoxide (CO), Nitrogen monoxide (NO), Nitrogen dioxide (NO2), Ozone (O3), Sulphur dioxide (SO2), Ammonia (NH3), and particulates (PM2.5 and PM10).

+Air pollution forecast is available for 4 days with hourly granularity.
+Historical data is accessible from 27th November 2020.

 ## 🛠 Built With <a name="built-with"></a>